Azure/benchpress/examples/SQL/SQL_Example.md

-# How To Run SqlDatabase.Tests.ps1
+# How To Run SQL.Tests.ps1

-`SqlDatabase.Tests.ps1` contains examples of using the `Confirm-AzBPSqlDatabase` cmdlet.
+`SQL.Tests.ps1` contains examples of using the `Confirm-AzBPSqlDatabase` and `Confirm-AzBPSqlServer` cmdlets.

 ## Pre-Requisites